joe-antognini/joe-antognini.github.io/_posts/2014-09-25-what-is-a-dex.md

 \approx 1.26$$.
 This is clumsy, so instead we simply say that each bin has a width of 0.1 dex.

-A dex is completely equivalent to a "bel," "octave," or "decade" which occasionally come up in engineering and physics.
+A dex is completely equivalent to a "bel" or "decade" which occasionally come up in engineering and physics.
 The bel is much more widely known with its deci- prefix as the "decibel."
 A decibel is therefore equal to 0.1 dex.

 As a historical footnote, the term "dex" was coined by the astronomer C. W.
 Allen of [Allen's Astrophysical